Evaluating the Clinical Realism of Synthetic Chest X-Rays Generated Using Progressively Growing GANs: Results Analysis

-To examine individual disease classes, we optimise for samples in the latent space ($z$) which produce images that maximise the classification score for the class of interest.
-We attempt two methods for this that can be seen in Figure \ref{fig:class-optim}.
-Examples of generates can be seen in Figure~\ref{fig:class-pos}.

-Optimising the Densenet-121 model proved to be far slower, more difficult and less reliable overall.
+We utilise class optimisation to generate pathological images based on the method described in Algorithm \ref{opt-algo}.
+We sample the initial latent code from a truncated normal distribution with a threshold of \num{0.7}~\cite{brockLargeScaleGAN2019a}.
+We attempt the method with both a Densenet-121 and a re-purposed Discriminator as classifiers.
+We generally found optimising the Densenet-121 model proved to be slower, more difficult and less reliable overall.
 The process frequently plateaus and subsequently fails to produce a sample for a particular class.
 Successes often rely on favourable sampling from the latent space, with such samples typically converging rapidly.
-The same process applied to the re-purposed discriminator proved far more successful as samples almost always converge to maximise the class of interest, with far higher potential class logits than those seen with the initial method.
+The same process applied to the re-purposed discriminator proved more successful as samples converged more regularly with greater ease in achieving higher logit values for a particular class.
+This discrepancy is due to the input size of the different models.
+The Densenet as a result of being trained on a smaller resolution requires images to be resized prior to classification and as such results in a worse estimation of the gradient.
+Replication of the process with a Densenet trained on a larger input size produced significant improvements to both the reliability and rapidity of convergence.
+Examples of successful pathology generates can be seen in Figure~\ref{fig:class-pos}.
+Many more examples of multi-modal pathology can be seen in the linked image archive.